-- Evaluate the performance of internal audit; - Review the internal audit function's compliance with its mandate as approved by the Audit & Performance Audit Committee; - Review and approve the internal audit charter, internal audit plans and internal audit's conclusions with regard to internal control; - Review significant differences of opinion between management and internal audit function; - Evaluate the independence and effectiveness of internal auditors; and - Review the co-operation and co-ordination between the internal and external audit function and co-coordinating the formal internal audit work plans with external auditors to avoid duplication of work.
+- Evaluate the performance of internal audit. - Review the internal audit function's compliance with its mandate as approved by the Audit & Performance Audit Committee. - Review and approve the internal audit charter, internal audit plans and internal audit's conclusions about internal control. - Review significant differences of opinion between management and internal audit function. - Evaluate the independence and effectiveness of internal auditors; and - Review the co-operation and co-ordination between the internal and external audit function and co-coordinating the formal internal audit work plans with external auditors to avoid duplication of work.